dtbyun/SQL-ETF-Web-App/README.md

 SQLAlchemy - Is an open-source SQL library for Python.
 It's designed to ease the communication between Python-based programs and databases.

+SQL - Structued Query Language is a programming language for storing and processing information in a relational database.

 Voilà - A Python library that allows you to convert a Jupyter Notebook into an interactive dashboard that you can share with others.

 Jupyter Lab - The latest web-based interactive development enviornmental for notebooks, code, and data.